 “If you put shame in a petri dish, it needs three ingredients to grow exponentially: secrecy, silence, and judgment.
 If you put the same amount of shame in the petri dish and douse it with empathy, it can’t survive.” ~ Brene Brown

-This project hopes to unite survivors of suicide attempts and those living with suicidality, by providing a space to connect and share stories.
+The project hopes to unite people by providing a space to connect and share stories.
 Through doing so we allow ourselves the chance to feel heard, validated, and to heal, whilst opening up a much-needed dialogue in wider society.